viclevstudios/viclevstudios/README.md

 # Hi, I'm Tim 👋

-I'm a developer who enjoys building apps, games, and useful software — while sharing the process and everything I learn along the way.
+I'm a developer who's currently learning to build apps, games, and useful software while sharing the process and everything I learn along the way.

-## 🚀 What I'm Working On
+## What I'm Working On

 * **Minecraft Progression Mod**
   A mod that improves and expands Minecraft's progression system.